-The Combined Carrier has adopted a single common brand - Bristow - for its merged operations.
+In addition, the Combined Carrier has adopted a single common brand - Bristow - for its merged operations.
 It also plans to standardize employee uniforms, aircraft livery, and other public-facing markings, although the timetables for implementation have not yet been determined.
 The Carriers have communicated to the public and their customers, through news releases, corporate filings, their websites, and social media (e.g., Facebook), about their merger and becoming "One Company, One Team."
+In Bristow Group Inc. /Era Group Inc., 48 NMB 37 (2020), the Board also found a single transportation system for the craft or class of Mechanics and Related Employees.

-Based upon the application of the principles to the facts established by the investigation, the Board finds that Bristow and Era are a single transportation system for representation purposes in the Mechanics and Related craft or class.
+Based upon the application of the principles to the facts established by the investigation, the Board finds that Bristow and Era are a single transportation system for representation purposes in the Pilots craft or class.